thegreatape/thegreata.pe-source/_posts/2012-05-24-notes-on-prolog-seven-languages-in-seven-weeks.markdown

 ---
 layout: post
-title: "Notes on Prolog: Seven Languages in Seven Weeks"
+title: 'Notes on Prolog: Seven Languages in Seven Weeks'
 date: 2012-05-24 20:37
 comments: true
 categories:
+redirect_from:
+- "/notes-on-prolog-seven-languages-in-seven-weeks"
 ---

 A quick note on setup: on OS X Lion, I had to install GNU Prolog with `brew install gnu-prolog --use-gcc` to avoid compilation errors when using Clang.